 Why You Need to Bother with Cat Introductions

 A cat’s territory is very important to them, so bringing a new cat into your home can make them both feel threatened and stressed.
-This is the main reason why you simply throwing the cats together and assuming that they will work things out between themselves doesn’t always work.
-It’s not always the case, but you want to avoid having your cat view the newcomer as a constant threatening stranger.
+This is the main reason why simply throwing the cats together and assuming that they will work things out between themselves doesn’t always work.
+It’s not always the case, but you want to avoid having your cat view the newcomer as a threatening stranger.

 Getting Started with the Introduction Process